Skip to content

 1 / 1

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also reports its commitment in its own reporting.
+The company also commits to the International Labor Organization's (ILO) Declaration on Fundamental Principles and Rights at Work in its own reporting.

 • Y